williamouyang/okta.github.io/docs/api/rest/authn.md

 ## Overview

 The goal of the flows in the Authorization API is to obtain an authorization code.
 This authorization code can be exchanged for an access token using calls from the Sessions API that exchange a one-time token for a session cookie.
-Your client app can use our existing APIs to trade the authorization code for a session cookie.
+Your client app can use our existing APIs to trade the authentication code for a session cookie.

 There are three types of functionality in this API.